bluerosetechnologies/Frontend-Developer-Assignment/README.md

 Time entries should be saved in the database.

+**Task # 4**

+Convert PSD to HTML (Responsive) using twitter bootstrap.

+1. HTML Should be responsive and should support all major browsers.
+2. Make use of opensource/ free to use images for the challenge.
+3. Google map should work with pins and popups.
+4. Make sure that proper form validations are in place.
+5. HTML should be SEO compatible.
+6. Follow W3C standards (https://www.w3.org/standards/) .
+You can validate your HTML here.

 ---

 👉🏻 For all the above tasks, you are free to use any design.
 Keeping design minimal and clean is advised.